-Simple scenario – here at Predica, we are using our Grandler app (for skills management).
-We start to co-operate with your business, and we want your people also to benefit from this with the skills assessment.
+A simple scenario – here at Predica, we use our Grandler app (for skills management).
+We start to co-operate with your business, and we want your people to also benefit from it and start assessing our and their own skills.

 We can use Azure AD B2B feature to invite your organization users to use Grandler based on our Azure AD.
 You don’t have to deploy it on your Azure AD.
 You don’t have to configure it.
 We are just sharing this with you for collaboration.

 Cross-organization collaboration is hot and at the same time not so easy to roll.
 When you collaborate with an external party there are some things to be aligned:

 - Is our security policy matching yours?

-- Do we have to create an account for your users?
+- Do we have to create accounts for your users?

-- If we give accounts to your users, who will disable it if needed?
-And who will take care about those pesky password resets?
+- If we give accounts to your users, who will disable them if needed?
+And who will take care of those pesky password resets?

 Azure AD B2B aims to address this problem.
-When you invite a user to your application this user will get access using its Azure AD account.
+When you invite a user to your application, this user will get access using their Azure AD account.
 No need to create an account for them.
 No need for a new password.
-They sign-on to your app with their credentials.
+They sign on to your app with their credentials.

 Hint: As stated earlier, Azure is on its own controlled by Azure AD.
-If you want some external consultant to gain access to your Azure instance, don’t use Microsoft Account for that.
+If you want to grant an external consultant access to your Azure instance, don’t use a Microsoft Account for that.
 Invite them with Azure B2B if they have their account in this service.

 On the other hand, you are still in control of your application.
 You decide if it requires multi-factor authentication.
-You choose who has the access.
+You choose who has access.

 Azure AD B2B provides API around it so you can build your onboarding process and send invitations to apps.
 Or you can use the default one in the service.

-The key scenario: An organization is using applications based on Azure AD and wants to collaborate in these applications with some other businesses.
-Azure AD B2B allows working together by granting access to these applications to users from another Azure AD tenant.
+The key scenario: An organization is using applications based on Azure AD and wants to collaborate in these applications with another business.
+Azure AD B2B allows working together by granting access to these apps to users from another Azure AD tenant.